Rob-rls/ak_project_notes/cheatsheet.md

   - `docker-compose up -d` (-d to run in background)
 - Execute a script on a runing container
   - `docker-compse exec <appname> <path/to/script/on/container.sh>`
+- `-u 0` when running or shelling into a container to run as root

 ## CI
 - Start Vagrant